 For some types of arthritis, research has shown that radiofrequency ablation is even more effective in reducing both pain and inflammation than other treatments.

-Can I repeat this procedure to treat OA?
+Can I repeat the RFA procedure to treat OA?

 You can repeat this procedure as many times as you need.
 Remember, you should also discuss with your doctor how many radiofrequency ablations you should have depending on your specific case.

-We usually recommend to continue other therapies, such as physical therapy.
+We usually recommend continuing other therapies, such as physical therapy.
 In our pain clinic, your osteoarthritis doctor will design a comprehensive treatment plan for your needs.

 What is cooled radiofrequency ablation and how can it help OA?

-Traditional RFA is often used to treat OA in the back or the neck.
+Traditional RFA is often used to treat OA in the back or neck.
 Cooled radiofrequency ablation or C-RFA is typically used to treat knee osteoarthritis.
 The only difference is that C-RFA uses cooled needles, which allows the doctor to perform a larger lesion.